brianreboot/brian-pico-board/README.md

 # Physical features
 I made this board as small as possible but big enough to made it easy enough for anyone with a standard soldering iron to make it.
 Which is why I went with through hole resistors because they're easier to solder and I have a bunch of them that I want to get rid of. <br />
-The 20-pin uses the [Brook Fighting Board Cable](https://www.brookaccessory.com/detail/59387342/)
+The 20-pin uses the [Brook Fighting Board Cable](https://www.brookaccessory.com/detail/59387342/) I tried the make the design of the board as close to the Brook as possible, the dimension are 46mm by 97mm

 # Releases
 Head over to https://github.com/FeralAI/GP2040/releases and use **GP2040-PicoFightingBoard_v0.4.3.uf2** leave everything as default and it'll work